Kotitirtha Tank

-Kotitirtha Tank is a sacred tank, used as a ritual bath in Hinduism, located near the Kotitirthesvara temple in the Kotitirthesvara lane, Old Town, Bhubaneswar, Odisha, India.
+Kotitirtha Tank, also known as Kotitirthesar Tank, is a sacred tank, used as a ritual bath in Hinduism, located near the Kotitirthesvara temple in the Kotitirthesvara lane, Old Town, Bhubaneswar, Odisha, India.

 It is now under the care and maintenance of the Kotitrithesvara Thakura Development Committee.
 The tank is enclosed within a masonry embankment made of dressed Laterite blocks.

 Tradition and legends

 It is believed that the tank is a sacred bathing place for cleansing a person's sins.
 It is used by the locals for various ritual practices and offerings such as Pinda.
 "The temple tank is one of the Panchatirthas, the other four being Ganga-Yamuna Kunda, Bindu Sagar, Devi Padahara, and Papanasini.
 The deity in the adjoining temple on the western embankment is named "Kotitirthesvara" after the sacred tank Kotitirtha".

 Location

 The public temple is owned by multiple persons, maintained by the Kotitirthesvara Thakura Development Committee, and is located on Kotithirthesvara lane, Oldtown, Bhubaneswar.